brainandforce/NormalForms.jl/README.md

 comment the code so the algorithms can be easily understood.
 Third, the code is integrated with StaticArrays.jl, and methods are available for `SMatrix`, which cannot be mutated in-place.

-This package is written to be compatible with the latest LTS (Julia 1.6.7 as of the most recent commit).
+The 0.1 series is compatible with Julia 1.6 and later.
+All future breaking releases will support the latest LTS at the time of their release.
+Therefore, you can expect version 0.2.0 to support Julia 1.10 and later.

 # Installation